akaalias/getstreamline/README.md

 With a bit of practice, you’ll be able to hear that quiet inner voice.

+You’ll see.

+It’s really important stuff it has to say.

 ### Learn to love your mistakes
 Streamline is a writer, not an editor.